-Fill out patient details on the Patient Implant Card.
+Fill out the implant model number and ear details on the Patient Implant Card.
 Give the card and the Important Information document to the patient or their carer.

 The patient or their carer should carry the Patient Implant Card with them at all times.